Legendary monsters, mystical standing stones, and history-changing battles: this tour is the best way to see the

 What’s more, you get as close as possible to the legendary Loch Ness Monster on an optional boat trip.

-So, take this trip and enjoy the best of Scotland in a day.
+So, take this Highlands & Loch Ness trip and enjoy the best of Scotland in a day.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old).

-You then venture through the heart of Speyside and arrive at Loch Ness for an optional boat trip.
+You continue through the heart of Speyside and arrive at Loch Ness for an optional boat trip*.
 Onboard the ship, you travel over the widest and deepest part of the loch and get a fine view of Urquhart Castle.

 Back on dry land, it’s time to travel deep into the past at Clava Cairns.
 This spot is situated in a gorgeous green grove and boasts well-preserved ancient burial tombs.
 They even say this spot was the inspiration for Outlander’s Craigh na Dun.